Exploring Efficient Asymmetric Blind-Spots for Self-Supervised Denoising in Real-World Scenarios: Experiments

 \subsection{Comparisons for Real-World Denoising}

-\textbf{Quantitative Measure.} Tab.~\ref{tab:dabiao} presents quantitative comparisons with other methods on the SIDD validation and DND benchmark datasets.
-We denote the distilled network as AT-BSN (S), where S means small and self-ensemble.
-Note that AT-BSN (S) is actually a Non-BSN despite its name.
-As a self-supervised algorithm, our method outperforms all existing unpaired and self-supervised methods, achieving state-of-the-art performance on both datasets.
-Our results without $\dagger$ marks indicate we employ the model trained on SIDD-Medium directly on the DND benchmark.
+\textbf{Quantitative Measure.} Tab.~\ref{tab:dabiao} presents quantitative comparisons with other methods.
+We denote the distilled network as AT-BSN (D).
+Note that AT-BSN (D) is actually a Non-BSN despite its name.
+As a self-supervised algorithm, our method outperforms all existing unpaired and self-supervised methods, achieving state-of-the-art performance.
+Our results without $\dagger$ marks indicate we employ the model trained on SIDD-Medium directly on the benchmark.
 These results show the generalization ability of our method.
-Note that results with $\dagger$ show the advantage of our fully self-supervised method.
-Furthermore, the results of AT-BSN (S) demonstrate the potential to enhance performance by integrating the advantages of different blind-spot sizes.
+Our results with $\dagger$ show the potential of fully self supervised learning.
+Furthermore, the results of AT-BSN (D) demonstrate the potential to enhance performance by integrating the advantages of different blind-spot sizes through multi teacher distillation.

-\textbf{Qualitative Measure.} Fig.~\ref{fig:sidd} and Fig.~\ref{fig:dnd} present the qualitative comparisons.
-It is evident that our method is capable of preserving the most texture details.
-As no downsampling process is used, no aliasing artifacts occur.
-In addition, using a smaller blind-spot size during inference minimizes information loss and maintains most image textures and spatial structure.
-On the other hand, AP-BSN without R$^3$ shows obvious aliasing artifacts, while the images tend to be excessively smoothing with R$^3$.
-Interestingly, if we set the blind-spot size $k$ to 1 during training, our method will degenerate into Laine's BSN\cite{Laine2019}.
-Such a network is found to learn an approximately identity mapping that is close to the noisy input itself, which indicates that highly spatial-correlated noise in real-world scenarios is challenging to classical self-supervised methods.